warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

+### 2.18.4
+- Made some conditional compiling so watches that don't support Complications do not include functions related to that.
+This is to help watches with low allocated watchface memory, like the Venu SQ, to run without crashing because of Out of Memory errors

 ### 2.18.3
 - Corrected invalid value for Stress read from sensor, not Complications
 - For performance, ignore Tesla-Link Complications if we're told not to use them